Undergraduate Forms and Immunization Requirements

 - Massachusetts law requires that all college students enroll in a health insurance program that meets required benefits established by the state.

 - International students are required to purchase the Stonehill College Student Health Insurance Plan.

 - Medicaid coverage from a state other than Massachusetts does not meet Massachusetts requirements.

 - Per Massachusetts regulations, the following are not acceptable plans to waive the SHIP: Mass Health Limited Plan, Health Safety Net, and Children’s Medical Security Plan.

 Stonehill College bills all students for the SHIP unless the online waiver process is completed.
 During the first week of July, you will have access to a link on the Stonehill Student Insurance webpage, which describes waive/enroll options and instructions to accept the SHIP, or provide proof of comparable coverage to waive the SHIP.
 If your current health insurance plan is billable in Massachusetts and comparable to the SHIP, and you are not an International student, you are not required to purchase the SHIP and may waive coverage.

-Online materials describing 2020-2021 plan details will be available on the Stonehill Student Insurance webpage in mid-June.
+Online materials describing plan details for the next academic year will be available on the Stonehill Student Accounts webpage in mid-June.

 Note: We are in the process of converting older materials on this page to ensure accessibility.
 If you are unable to access a document during this process, please contact this page’s web content manager by email at firstname.lastname@example.org and they will assist you.